rhematt/rhematt.github.io/cv/index.md

 **Topic:** [Towards a unified thoery of sensor pattern noise: An analysis of dark current, lens effects and temperature bias in CMOS image sensors.](/files/thesis.pdf)

-### Masters of Business Administration
+### Graduate Diploma in Business Administration

 University of Adelaide\
-2020 - 2023 est.
+2020 - 2023

 Electives: